codetesla51/web_scrapper_script/readme.md

-# Web Scra with Proxy and User-Agent Rotation
+# Web scrapping with Proxy and User-Agent Rotation

 This PHP script provides a simple web scraping solution with added features such as proxy rotation and user-agent rotation.
 It allows you to scrape multiple web pages while avoiding detection through IP blocking or user-agent filtering.
 The scraped HTML content is saved locally, and the scraper also has a recursive feature for internal links.